 An earlier draft of the script, called "Dangerous Days" would have been a far more action-packed affair, including a famous unused scene where Deckard shot a seemingly innocuous man, then took his skull apart to reveal mechanical components.

 Word of Saint Paul: Harrison Ford has stated that he believed Deckard to not be a replicant, as being one would undercut the theme of his character rediscovering his own humanity, and turns the man vs. machine climactic battle into a robot vs. robot fight.
 Ridley Scott on the other hand, claims that Deckard was always meant to be a replicant.
-After the Director's Cut, Ford changed his stance and now says Deckard is a Replicant, but he has yet to say it himself.
+After the Director's Cut, Scott insists that Ford changed his stance and now says Deckard is a Replicant, but he has yet to say it himself.